evanjt/batterym/README.md

 - it took about 2.5 hours to fully charge (almost as predicted!!!)

 <a name="prediction-algorithm"></a>

+- charging, current capacity is 100%, fully charged
+- it took about 2.5 hours to fully charge (almost as predicted!!!)

+<a name="prediction-algorithm"></a>
 ## Prediction Algorithm

 Given capacity history logs it's possible to calculate slopes in every point.
 Collect all the slopes and put them in buckets according to capacity percentage (with 1% step, blue dots).
 Then calculate slopes for different percentiles (10%, 50%, 90%) and connect the dots (red lines).